codehopelabs/codehopelabs.github.io/_ideas/redistricting-tools.md

 * Any ballot initiatives that may impact redistricting

 Such tools would likely target organizations like the [National Democratic Redistricting Committee](https://democraticredistricting.com/), [Ballot Initiative Strategy Center](https://democraticredistricting.com/), and others.

+Adam Kincaid discusses some ideas related to the above in [his Business of Politics interview](https://podcast.startupcaucus.com/1833138/9964546-how-redistricting-actually-works-adam-kincaid-national-republican-redistricting-trust), at 20:20, as well as some useful background information at 12:43.